SMART Lab

 Advisory Board

 Like any great organization, an advisory board is key to external accountability.
-And, there are a number of Board Members devoting both their time and talent to the SMART Lab.
+And, there are a number of advisory board members devoting both their time and talent to the SMART Lab.
 These members include:

 Applied Learning

-The SMART Lab provides formalized internship and applied learning experiences for students.
+The SMART Lab provides formalized applied learning experiences and internships for students.
 The SMART Lab internship is a paid position that supports the development, growth, and maintenance of the SMART Lab’s activities, duties, and initiatives.
 Duties would include:

 1. Support, engage, and manage SMART Lab’s social media promotional strategies